JashanB/Portfolio-V2/README.md

-This is my new portfolio site.
-I used a design by Brittany Chiang (https://brittanychiang.com/) and built the app with React and basic HTML.
+This is my new portfolio site built with React and CSS.
+Design heavily influenced by Brittany Chiang but built entirely by me.